-St. Pierre added that CenturyLink ON’s self-service features also allow users to instantly upgrade their internet speed online, a necessity as people rely more heavily on their home internet connection for their work needs.
+St. Pierre added CenturyLink ON’s self-service features also allow users to instantly upgrade their internet speed online.
+This is a necessity as people rely more heavily on their home internet connection for their work needs.

 “We’re starting to hear a lot more chatter about touchless entry, energy management, coworking common space areas, package delivery — these are all becoming more commonplace,” St. Pierre said.
 “Investing in these amenities now will boost an owner’s value proposition to one that’s not only relatable today, but for the long-term.”

 St. Pierre recognized that fiber might not be an option for all properties.
-In these cases, he recommends owners consider CenturyLink’s fiber-backed technology solutions such as G.fast that can help properties upgrade their existing connections.
+In these cases, he recommends owners consider CenturyLink’s fiber-backed technology solutions.
+For example, G.fast can help properties upgrade their existing connections.

 “While the need for a strong, fast internet connection has certainly grown in the last few months, it has been considered a necessity for years,” St. Pierre said.
 “This is why CenturyLink was developing technology to meet these ever-changing demands long before the pandemic hit.”

-CenturyLink recently rolled out its Remote Connect service, which is designed to help remote workers share sensitive information over a private connection.
+CenturyLink recently rolled out its Remote Connect service.
+This service is designed to help remote workers share sensitive information over a private connection.
 The goal is to give businesses a simple, secure way to remain adaptable in this constantly changing environment.
-Tools like Remote Connect will continue to be important in the coming months since work from home is not going away any time soon.
+Tools like Remote Connect will continue to be important in the coming months.
+Work from home is not going away any time soon.

 As burdens on multifamily networks increase, security is a growing concern — the more portals, the less secure the network.
 St. Pierre said that CenturyLink has made security a priority from the beginning.